-Pick a day that feels comfortable with and if it has special meaning to you, then even better (e.g., the birthday of someone close to you such as your daughter or son, an anniversary, and so forth)!
+Pick a day that feels comfortable to you.
+If the day has special meaning to you (e.g., the birthday of someone close to you, an anniversary, and so forth), even better!
 Try to pick a date that you know won't be stressful for you for other reasons (e.g., first day of a new job, a time when friends and/or family won't be available to provide support).

 MY QUIT DATE

-Month Dav Year Time //IOIICII . σαι
+Month Day Year Time

+HUNE BUNE BUNE BUNE